python/typeshed/CONTRIBUTING.md

 4. Optionally [format and check your stubs](#code-formatting).
 5. Optionally [run the tests](tests/README.md).
 6. [Submit your changes](#submitting-changes) by opening a pull request.
+7. Make sure that all tests in CI are passing.

 You can expect a reply within a few days, but please be patient when it takes a bit longer.
 For more details, read below.